Luker121/OverlapSweepQTL/README.md

 - Generation of 10,000 neutral datasets of 2 Mb each.
 - Assumption of a fixed recombination rate for each simulated block (5.5e-8).

-The simulated data are used to establish cut-off values for the omega statistics to minimize false positives due to demographic processes.
+The simulated data are used to establish the 99th percentile cut-off values for the omega statistics to minimize false positives due to demographic processes.

 #### `run_OmegaPlus_treesfile_simulatedData.py`